PromptDeploy/promptops-lifecycle-governance/README.md

 # PromptOps Lifecycle Governance

-> ⚠️ This repo is actively under development.
-Docs in progress - I’m writing walkthroughs for this artifact
+**Status:** v0.1.0 · Docs in progress · MIT licensed

 Governance scaffolding for prompt versioning, eval gating, rollback flows, and observability — built for SaaS SDK teams deploying AI-native systems.

 ## Why This Exists

 LLM-powered products are fragile.

-Prompt drift, eval regressions, agent failures, hallucinations, cost spikes — these are real problems for teams.
+Prompt drift, eval regressions, agent failures, hallucinations, cost spikes — these are real problems.

 This repo installs a governance scaffold into your AI pipeline to help you: